taxigy/taxigy.github.io/resume.md

 ## Profile

 Having 8 years total experience in software development, I've covered different software product development stages and set up processes that helped organizations step up new product delivery to successfully conquer new business fields.
-The skill set I demonstrate is T-shaped and includes broad project management experience as well as deep knowledge of software development technologies.
+The skill set I demonstrate is T-shaped and includes broad management and leadership experience as well as deep knowledge of software development technologies.

 I am passionate about setting up processes that help scale product delivery and communications among different teams and streams.